joshTopp/Skateboard_Trick_Classifier/README.md

  - YOLO pose estimation for the skate and YOLO bounding boxes for the skateboard
    - MediaPipe was tested but didn't perform well in this case.
    - OpenPose is outdated, and HRNet was not need due to YOLO performance
- - Pipeline starts with a temporal CNN (ResNet), with comparison to an optimized ViViG transformer from Hugging Face.
+ - Pipeline starts with a temporal CNN (ResNet), with comparison to an optimized ViViT transformer from Hugging Face.

 ---